Wilson Mar bio photo

 Overview

-You may be already familiar with my Azure quickly and the Serverless framework
+You may be already familiar with my Quickly (below)

 There are several ways to create and deploy Azure functions.
 For production, use an automated deploy mechanism to allow Azure Functions to get the latest version of Terraform or other IaC code from your version control system.